 Siden & Associates, P.C. successfully defended a corporate client against the meritless claims of a disgruntled ex-employee.
-Of a seven (7) count initial complaint, Attorney Siden successfully argue to dismiss six (6) of the counts leaving only one count for later litigation.
+Of a seven (7) count initial complaint, Attorney Siden successfully argued to dismiss six (6) of the counts leaving only one count for later litigation.
 This result was reported by Massachusetts Lawyers Weekly.

 Attorney Ryan C. Siden comments to Massachusetts Lawyers Weekly on recent employment decision by the United States District Court for the District of Massachusetts regarding a rescinded job offer to a Hong Kong investment analyst.

 Siden & Associates, P.C. prevails at jury trial for individual client owed $67,000.00 under oral contract.
 Attorney Ryan C. Siden conducted a 4 day jury trial in Suffolk Superior Court after which the jury returned an award of $84,000.00 against an individual defendant.
 Attorney Siden was able to convey the fraud and malfeasance committed by the defendant against his client as the jury awarded $17,000.00 in additional damages caused by the defendant’s fraud.

 Siden & Associates, P.C. filed suit for breach of contract, breach of the covenant of good faith and fair dealing, defamation, and violation of G.L. c.
 93A against a New York city based transportation company specializing in gourmet foods.